 This is best done in a food dehydrator, but you can also use an oven set at 130-140°F (or the lowest temperature setting you have).

-Once the cloves are completed dehydrated, you can leave them as is or break them up further and store in glass spice jars.
+Once the cloves are completed dehydrated, you can leave them as is or break them up further and storing garlic in glass spice jars or an airtight container.

 Using Your Stored Garlic

 There are many ways to use your stored (or fresh) garlic besides just cooking with it.

 You can try roasted garlic to bring out more of its natural sweetness.
 Roasted garlic tastes amazing.
 Or try pickling it if you love a sour kick.
 If you dehydrated any garlic, you can use it to make garlic salt or a custom herb blend to season food.

 However you choose to use it, knowing how to store garlic and the best way to store garlic will ensure that you enjoy your fresh garlic harvest for months.
 It’s one of the best crops to add to your vegetable garden and also one of the longest lasting in storage.